gem-pasteur/macsylib/doc/source/user_guide/installation.rst

 .. code-block:: bash

-    python3 -m venv macsyfinder
+    python3 -m venv macsylib
-    cd macsyfinder
+    cd macsylib
     source bin/activate
-    python3 -m pip install macsyfinder
+    python3 -m pip install macsylib

 To exit the virtualenv just execute the `deactivate` command.
-To run `macsyfinder`, you need to activate the virtualenv:
+To use `macsylib`, you need to activate the virtualenv:

 .. code-block:: bash

-    source macsyfinder/bin/activate
+    source macsylib/bin/activate

-Then run `macsyfinder` or `macsydata`.
+Then use `macsylib` or `msl_data`.

 .. note::